Nils M Holm's Bits and Pieces

 by me, quite a few of them never published before.
 Includes a few games,

-the T3X compiler, a small databse, etc.
+the T3X compiler, a small database program, etc.

 - LISPy things you can do in 64K bytes of